Bug report #83

 As far as I could tell, the only solution while Qt still has the bug is to move qgis back to drawing to a QPixmap - which will prevent anti-aliasing and transparency.
 It may well be a serious enough problem to do that, I think, especially when there isn't a user accessible workaround for all cases where it occurs.

-#15 Updated by Gavin Macaulay - over 13 years ago
+#15 Updated by Gavin Macaulay - about 17 years ago

 SVN 6abc64b5 (SVN r5568) has a possible work-around to the problem.
 There is now a toggle in the options dialog box that lets the user swap between using a QImage or a QPixmap for rendering the map.
 QImage is the default one, and was the only option before this commit.

 Note that using QPixmap disables the anti-aliasing because a QPixmap renderer doesn't support anti-aliasing.